How to watch the Titan sub documentary — is it streaming?

 The mystery quickly made international headlines, with spectators dissecting the terrifying conditions aboard the sub and the numerous conspiracy theories that arose.
 After days of searching, the craft was found to have imploded from the pressure of the surrounding waters, killing all passengers on board.

 The tragic case, which sparked concerns about the nature of deep sea expeditions, is being turned into a Hollywood movie.
-But before then, a two-part UK documentary has been released, offering never-before-heard audio.
+But before then, a two-part UK documentary was released, offering never-before-heard audio.
 Here’s how to watch it even if you’re not in the UK.

 How to watch the Titan sub documentary